 Machu Picchu is 2,430 meters (7,972 feet) above sea level, which is much lower than the city of Cusco — 3,400 meters or 11,152 feet — so it’s likely you won’t suffer from altitude sickness if you’ve already spent time acclimatizing in Cusco first.
-But if you hike the 1 day Inca Trail it is about 2,700 meters (~8,858 feet) above sea level, so you may feel it, especially if you’re being active.
+But if you hike the 1 day Inca Trail it is about 2,700 meters (8,858 feet) above sea level, so you may feel it, especially if you’re being active.
 If you’re concerned about altitude, take it slow and drink plenty of water.
-Sipping coca tea, chewing coca leaves or taking a soroche pill
+Sipping coca tea, chewing coca leaves or taking a soroche pill can also help.

 What is the best time to visit Machu Picchu?